Prabhat Ranjan Sarkar: PROUT: Progressive Utilisation Theory

 By 1959, Sarkar had developed the socio-economic Progressive Utilization Theory (Prout).
 In 1961, the theory was formally outlined in his book Ananda Sutram, published under his spiritual name Shrii Shrii Ánandamúrti.
 In 1968, Sarkar founded the organisation "Proutist Block of India" (PBI), to further the ideals of his theory through political and social action.
 The PBI was soon superseded by "Proutist Universal" (PU), which primarily consists of five federations (students, intellectuals, farmers, labour, and youth).

 A Prout economy is cooperative and decentralised.
 Its focus is collective welfare rather than to profit, without neglecting individuals and their merits.
 "Progressive utilization" refers to the optimising the use of natural, industrial and human resources on a sustainable basis for the entire ecosystem.
 The theory claims to overcome the limitations of both capitalism and communism.
 It is inline with Sarkar's social theory of the Law of Social Cycle.
 The theory aims to encompass the whole of individual and collective existence for all beings, including physical, educational, social, political, mental, cultural and spiritual.

 Neohumanism

 In 1982, Sarkar extended his writings on the subject of human society with the introduction of his new theory of Neohumanism.
 If humanism tends to contemplate only humans in a human-centric view, Neohumanism, according to Sarkar's theory, is instead the elevation of humanism to universalism.
 Sarkar said "When the underlying spirit of humanism is extended to everything, animate and inanimate, in this universe – I have designated this as "Neohumanism".
 This Neohumanism will elevate humanism to universalism, the cult of love for all created beings of this universe."
-Neohumanism is said to prefer to existential value over utility value for all living beings.
+Neohumanism is said to prefer existential value over utility value for all living beings.